 5. Shop at garage sales and thrift stores.

 Nearly all my clothes and our girl’s clothes are hand-me-downs.
 It just makes sense to buy them at a fraction of the cost when you can find almost new clothes at thrift stores.
 You can save even more money shopping during their discount days.
 Most of the furniture in my house is also used.
 A little paint does wonders for used furniture!

 6. Say no to parties.

 If you are on Facebook, you probably get invited to a party at least once a week.
-When I was trying to scrimp, although I loved that my friends were trying to earn money for their families, I just couldn’t afford to buy anything.
-So, I politely declined all parties until I could afford to spend a little here and there.
-Until then, just say no.
+Although I love that my friends are trying to earn money for their families, if I’m trying to save, I just can’t afford to buy anything.
+So, I politely decline all parties until I can afford to spend a little extra.
+Until you reach this point in your finances, just say no.